Electricity

 The deal is Axpo’s second power purchase agreement in Slovenia.
 The first, a financial PPA, was signed in September 2023 with specialized industrial product supplier Kolektor.

-Axpo said it would will supply electricity to Petrol under the agreement.
-The power will be used to support the company’s core activities.
+Axpo said it would supply Petrol with electricity under the agreement.
+The power will support the company’s core activities.

 According to the Swiss firm, the agreement will support Petrol in planning its long-term energy supply, securing a fixed average electricity price for the entire period.
 Petrol said a fixed average electricity price means more predictable costs for its business customers.